๐Ÿฆ Microbiology

 Plasmids

-• Horizontal gene transfer via conjugation allows plasmid sharing between bacteria, accelerating resistance spread in populations
+• Horizontal gene transfer via conjugation allows plasmid sharing between bacteria, even between different species.
+This is the primary mechanism driving the rapid spread of antibiotic resistance through bacterial populations.

 Ribosomes

-Compare: Nucleoid vs. Plasmids—both contain DNA, but the chromosome carries essential genes while plasmids carry accessory genes that provide selective advantages.
+Compare: Nucleoid vs. Plasmids: both contain DNA, but the chromosome carries essential housekeeping genes while plasmids carry accessory genes that provide selective advantages.
 Plasmids are the key to understanding how antibiotic resistance spreads horizontally between unrelated bacteria.

 Motility and Surface Attachment